Helicopter crashes into crane on London tower, kills two

 Helicopters in London are generally supposed to fly along the River Thames and the nearby London City Airport said its flights had been disrupted due to low visibility.

-“I‘m sure they (helicopter flights) will be looked at as part of the investigations that will take place,” Cameron said.

-Builder Brookfield Multiplex said the tower’s 52 floors house 212 luxury flats which media reports have suggested could sell for as much as 50 million pounds ($80 million).

-Additional reporting by Kate Holton, Paul Sandle, Tom Bill, Louise Ireland, Tim Castle and Rhys Jones; Writing by Guy Faulconbridge and Michael Holden; Editing by Louise Ireland
+The Department of Transport’s crash investigation unit said it had launched an inquiry and it could be several months before it produced a definitive report.
+(Additional reporting by Kate Holton, Paul Sandle, Tom Bill, Louise Ireland, Tim Castle and Rhys Jones; Writing by Guy Faulconbridge and Michael Holden; Editing by Louise Ireland)